eiBrunaSilva/eiBrunaSilva/README.md

 <!-- About me -->
 ### Hey Guys, I'm Bruna!
 How are you? 😊

-**Computer Technician Course Student | Front-End Developer**
+**Computer Technician Course Student | Front-End Developer | Designer UX/UI**

-Hey, I'm a Brazilian girl, I'm 18 years old, I study at the techical school Federal Institute Of Education, Science and Technology Sul-rio-grandense in the city of Sapucaia do Sul.
-I'm looking for oppurtunites and I'm ready to move to the next level.
+Hi, my name is Bruna, I'm 19 years old, I graduated in Computer Science at the federal institute of science, education and technology sul-rio-grandense campus sapucaia do sul and I'm currently studying systems analysis and development at Uniritter.